Alpena, Huron, and Gratiot County Michigan assistance programs.

 The non-profit EightCap is also a source of information on financial aid for various bills.
 Most of them are government funded, such as LIHEAP, but there are also referrals to loan services, credit unions, and other lenders in the region.
 Call (989) 463-5693, or more on EightCap programs.

-Shelters and transitional housing units are located in northern and eastern Michigan, including counties such as Aplena and Huron.
+Homeless shelters and transitional housing units are located in northern and eastern Michigan, including counties such as Aplena and Huron.
 The sites will provide families a place to stay, offer access to self-sufficiency, and other social services.
 Several non-profits, churches and charities offer the housing support in the region.
 This may include information on programs o pay a deposit too.
-More.
+More on transitional housing in Northeastern Michigan.

 Receive free food, groceries, clothing, and similar aid (all of which is so called non-financial) from the following locations and organization in the Northeastern area of Michigan.